What We Do

 The HRB CRF-C is fully equipped to work in partnership with industry partners and academic collaborators and provide the infrastructure and facilities and experienced research and specialist support staff to successfully conduct world-class patient-focused research.
 This includes its administrative office, dedicated research spaces, research pharmacy and specimen processing laboratory and biorepository.

-Education in the arena of Patient focused Research is a central activity of the HRB CRF-C. In September 2018 the HRB CRF-C launched a new academic programme – Postgraduate Certificate Clinical Trials (online).
+Education in the arena of Patient focused Research is a central activity of the HRB CRF-C. In September 2018 the HRB CRF-C launched a new academic programme – MSc Clinical Trials (online).
 The HRB CRF-C regularly offers workshops in the areas of statistics, data, and coding using the R programming language.
 The Quality and Regulatory Department of the HRB CRF-C also offers regular courses in ICH-Good Clinical Practice for Investigators and Site Personnel.
 Refresher courses are also provided.
-The HRB CRF-C actively support the work of the Trails Methodology Research Network (TMRN).
+The HRB CRF-C actively support the work of the Trials Methodology Research Network (TMRN).

 HRB CRF-C Vision